 The IAS Visa Wizard is the easy way to find the correct visa for you

-You can apply as an adult student under Tier 4 (General) of the points-based system if you are coming to the UK for your post-16 education.
-To apply you will need 40 points.
-You must score 30 points by providing a confirmation of acceptance of studies from an approved education provider.
-A further 10 points are scored with maintenance funds.
-If your application is successful, you will generally be permitted to remain in the UK for the full length of your course for a short time after.
-After this stage, you will need to leave the UK unless you have applied to extend your stay or switch to another immigration category.
+If the Student Visa application is successful, they generally be permitted to remain in the UK for the full length of your course for a short time after.
+After this stage, they will need to leave the UK unless they have applied to extend their stay or switch to another immigration category.

 In order to be eligible for a Tier 4 (General) Visa, you will need to ensure that you have an unconditional offer of a place on a course with a licensed Tier 4 Sponsor.
 You will also need to show evidence that you have enough money to support yourself and pay for your course – this amount will vary depending on your course.